 Carlsberg also expanded into Chongqing, in central China.
 For most companies, starting operations in Chongqing is considered moving inland.
 For Carlsberg, it was actually a move toward the east.
 In Yunnan, the company is building what will be its second largest brewery anywhere in the world.

 The story for Danone has been quite different.
 Following their exit from the Wahaha deal, they met with multiple other potential partners.
 And following China’s 2008 powdered milk contamination scandals, Danone found itself well-positioned in the infant nutrition market in China.
 Food scandals and a general lack of trust in domestic brands have led to a massive increase in imports of foreign milk formula.
 More than 30% of baby formula is now purchased online, and it is common for vacationing Chinese to bring home suitcases full of powdered milk.

-I think there are three important lessons in these stories:
+I think there are three important lessons in these two stories: